NexPlayer/Android-SDK/advanced.md

 Sole constructor for `NexALFactory`;.

-After constructing a `NexALFactory` object, youmustcall `NexALFactory.init` before you can call any other methods.
+After constructing a `NexALFactory` object, you must call `NexALFactory.init` before you can call any other methods.